koesterlab/koesterlab-workstation-ansible/README.md

 # koesterlab-workstation-ansible

 This ansible playbook configures the workstations in koesterlab to become a usable working environment.
-It assumes that Fedora Linux and ansible (`dnf install ansible`) has been already installed.
+It assumes that Fedora Linux and ansible (`sudo dnf install ansible`) has been already installed.

 ## Setup